maurodelazeri/erigon-test/core/state/redis_state.md

 2. **Transactions**
    - `txs:{blockNum}` - Hash where keys are tx indices and values are RLP-encoded transactions
    - `block:{blockNum}:txs` - Set of transaction hashes in the block
-   - `tx:{txHash}:block` - Transaction hash to block number mapping
-   - `sender:{address}:txs` - Sorted set of transactions sent by an address with block numbers as scores

 3. **Receipts**
    - `receipts:{blockNum}` - Hash where keys are tx indices and values are RLP-encoded receipts
    - `block:{blockNum}:receipts` - Sorted set of transaction hashes with indices as scores
-   - `receipt:{txHash}:block` - Transaction hash to block number mapping

 4. **Accounts**
    - `account:{address}` - Sorted set with block numbers as scores and account data as values